edstott/ES-synth-starter/doc/LabPart1.md

 	The stack needs to be large enough to store all the local variables of the functions called in the thread.

 	Remove the call to `scanKeysTask()` from the main loop.

-> [!IMPORTANT]
->
-> Your code will not run if you include STM32duino FreeRTOS as a library dependency but you don't start the scheduler.
-> Initialise everything else before starting the scheduler with `vTaskStartScheduler()`.

 4. The thread will need to execute at a constant rate, which will be the sample rate of our keyboard.
 	We can use the RTOS function `vTaskDelayUntil()` to do this — it blocks execution until a certain time has passed since the last time the function was completed.